simonhw/gardening-services/README.md

 - **View Preview of Cart**: As a **Site User** I can **view a preview of the cart when I add a service to it** so that **I can be know the action was successful and confirm what is in the cart without navigating away from the current page**.
     - When I add a service to the cart on smaller screens, I can see a toast preview with the cart details.
-    - On desktop screens, when I hover over the Cart nav link, I can see a preview of the cart.
+    - On desktop screens, when I add a service to the cart, I can see a preview of the cart contents in an offcanvas element.

 - **Update Services from the Cart Page**: As a **Site User** I can **update or remove services from the cart** so that I can **have an improved experience without navigating back to individual service pages**.
     - I can change the number of a given service and see the subtotal and order total price change.